max-pfeiffer/password-generator/README.md

 #### Not trigger unnecessary builds/stages
 * Do a multistage build with a dependency build stage, so dependencies are only build when they actually change
-* Code changes do not trigger the dependency build stage
+* Code changes do not trigger the dependency build stage (if dependencies have been built before once, build cache)

 #### Secure Image
 * The official Python image is used as base image which is well maintained
 * Application is run without root privileges

 #### Smallest possible Image
-* The slim version of the official Python image is used
+* The slim variant of the official Python image is used
 * Only the files needed for running the application are copied to the image

 ### CI/CD Pipeline
 In a pipeline it's a common good practice to check for code quality and run all test before building an application or a Docker image.
-This way it is safe guarded that the application works as expected.
+This way it is safeguarded that the application works as expected.